The M90's only service area is actually a tourist information centre in disguise.

 Trivia and History

-The HGV parking area here was originally a large caravan parking area.
-At the back of the car park is an ancillary building which was previously a craft store, and is now used as a dog groomers - certainly unique for a motorway service area.
+At the back of the car park is an ancillary building which is now used as a dog groomers - certainly unique for a motorway service area.

-An M&S eventually opened inside the old building instead.
+A M&S Simply Food store eventually opened inside the old building instead.
 A Greggs was positioned in a kiosk outside the entrance, opening on 3 March 2017.

 Heart of Scotland (Harthill) (M8 west, 36 miles)